Pathos14489/Pantella/README.md

 ## 9 - Run Pantella! :)

 Start the launcher, and click start for Pantella.
 Have fun!
 If you have any issues, please reach out on the Discord.
 We're here to help.
 Note: Vision support has to be started after the game Window is already open, and might depend on windowed/windowed borderless mode to work correctly.
 If you're having issues with vision, try changing your game to windowed mode.
+On the first time you load Pantella into your save, even on a new game, load in, save, and reload the save you just made.
+If you don't for some reason NPCs won't be able to talk to you.

 # Troubleshooting
 ## ChromaDB Memory Editor